Maggi-Andrea/fs.imapfs/README.md

 This is the first release of the library.

-The library has been inspired from the implememnation of the FTSFS and use internally the imapclient library (see Reference).
+The library has been inspired from the implementation of the FTSFS and use internally the imapclient library (see Reference).

 It's working and tested with some IMAP server.

-IMAP server use a sort of file system structure and implemanting the library has been done for now some assumption that fall out of the box of the standard when you think about a file system, specially on file creation and file name.
+IMAP server use a sort of file system structure and implementing the library has been done for now some assumption that fall out of the box of the standard when you think about a file system, specially on file creation and file name.

 IMAP server indeeed, when uploading a new data (an e-mail), assign to this new massage a new UID.
 This UID is then used as the file name.

-This means that when you upload new content usimng the fs API, you specify the file name, but this will be considered, as exaple see:
+This means that when you upload new content usimng the fs API, you specify the file name, but this will be considered, as example see:

 ```python
 imap_fs.tree()